WHAT IS AN INTELLECTUAL DISABILITY?

-To apply for Fall 2021 admission, once the application opens, submit a completed EAGLES application, including all requested documentation and references, by September 15, 2020 at 11:59 p.m.
-CST.
+To apply for Fall 2022 admission, once the application opens, submit a completed EAGLES application, including all requested documentation and references.

 An anonymous screening committee will review all applications.
-If selected, an email notification will be sent to schedule a mandatory on-campus interview.
-Interviews will be held sometime in October or November 2020.
+If selected, an email notification will be sent to schedule a mandatory on-campus interview on October 13 & 14, 2021.

-- and paying the $5,000 EAGLES Program deposit (credited to your student’s e-bill).
+- paying the $5,000 EAGLES Program deposit (credited to your student’s e-bill)

 If you have any questions, please contact the EAGLES program, by email.